ethereum/EIPs/EIPS/eip-1.md

 Each EIP should have the following parts:

--   Preamble - RFC 822 style headers containing metadata about the EIP, including the EIP number, a short descriptive title (limited to a maximum of 44 characters), the names, and optionally the contact info for each author, etc.
+-   Preamble - RFC 822 style headers containing metadata about the EIP, including the EIP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
+See [below](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md#eip-header-preamble) for details.
 <!-- -->

 -   Simple Summary - “If you can’t explain it simply, you don’t understand it well enough.”
 Provide a simplified and layman-accessible explanation of the EIP.